Characters of the Half-Life series: Eli Vance

 Dr. Eli Vance (voiced by Robert Guillaume in Half-Life 2 and its episodes and by James Moses Black in the prequel Half-Life: Alyx) is a physicist, researcher, and Harvard University graduate who worked with Gordon Freeman at Black Mesa.
-He wears a prosthetic that replaces his left leg beneath the knee, which was lost when he was attacked by a Bullsquid while helping Dr. Isaac Kleiner climb over a wall into a Combine city.
+He wears a prosthetic that replaces his left leg beneath the knee, which was lost when he was attacked by a Bullsquid while helping Dr. Isaac Kleiner climb over a wall into a Combine city; this is not from any canon sources yet many fans and Marc Laidlaw, the story writer of the Half-Life franchise, have since accepted it.
 He is Alyx Vance's father; his late wife, Azian, died in the aftermath of the resonance cascade.
 The leader of the Lambda Resistance, Dr. Vance was the first human being to make peaceful contact with the Vortigaunt species and thus the "first collaborator", quickly persuading the alien race to ally with humanity against the Combine invasion of Earth.
 In Episode Two, Eli Vance works at the White Forest base before being killed by a Combine Advisor.

 The 2020 VR game Half-Life: Alyx, which takes place between the events of Half-Life and Half-Life 2, focuses on Eli and Alyx Vance as they fight against the Combine's occupation of Earth.
-As a result of the events of the game, his death is prevented, albeit at the cost of his daughter Alyx becoming a willing agent of the G-Man.
+As a result of the events of the game, his death is prevented, albeit at the cost of his daughter Alyx becoming an unwilling agent of the G-Man.
 Upon learning the truth, Eli seeks to rescue her.